JCarlee/unique-aug/README.md

 Playing on the emulated Everquest server, The Hidden Forest, I found myself having trouble managing so many unique augments across multiple characters.
 I wanted a way to cleanly visualize which characters had these augs without manually going through each inventory.
 Therefore, I decided to create a script to scrape all augs out of inventory dump files, cross reference the augs with a list in Google sheets and finally organize.

-I consider myself a novice Python developer so any and all criticism to the approach, code, and documentation is welcome.
-Please feel free to [email me.](mailto:JCarlee@gmail.com)

 ## Dependencies
 * Python 3